greenm01/ec4x/docs/ec4x_specs.md

 | CLK6       | 80       | > 4       |
 | CLK7       | 90       | > 2       |

-When encountering rival fleets **without Scouts**:
+When encountering rival fleets **without Scouts**, roll on the Stealth Table above.

-Roll a 1D20 for the highest rated CLK Raider in the fleet, indexing by tech level.
+Roll a 1D20 for each Raider in the fleet, indexing by tech level, for multiple chances.
 Multiple cloaked fleets converging on a Task Force roll individually for stealth.

 If a fleet fails for stealth, then the fleet is detected.

-## **TODO: Not finished working this out**

-Opposing fleets with Scouts have the opportunity to counter for stealth.
+When encountering fleets ***with scouts***, rivals have the opportunity to counter.

-Select the fleet from the stealth player's Task Force with the highest rated CLK.
+Select the highest rated *ELI fleet* from the opposing player's forces.
+This fleet will be used to detect Raiders.

-Select the highest rated ELI from the opposing player's fleet and detect for stealth as described below:
+*For each* cloaked fleet in the engagement, select the highest CLK Raider from that fleet and detect for stealth as described below.
+All cloaked fleets must check for stealth to pass undetected.

 1. Identify the fleet's ELI along the top row.
 2. Find the Raider's CLK tech level in the first column.
 3. Roll a 1D20 and add the calculated modifier (explained below).
 4. If the total is greater than the number indexed, the cloaked fleet is detected.
+5. Repeat for all cloaked fleets.

 **Raider Detection Table**